If you or someone you love was hurt or killed in a DUI accident, it’s important that all responsible parties are held accountable.

 Unfortunately, many times DUI accidents don’t just result in injuries.
 When alcohol is a factor in an accident that costs the life of a loved one, family members may be able to press a wrongful death lawsuit in civil court against the driver.
 Any bar or restaurant that served the intoxicated driver, if he or she was visibly intoxicated, may be held liable in civil court, too.

 In some cases, criminal DUI charges may not be admissible as evidence in a wrongful death lawsuit.
-However, the fact that there was enough evidence for a conviction often means that there is enough evidence for a civil case, and may be possible to show that the driver’s alcohol consumption was a factor in the accident.
+However, the fact that there was enough evidence for a conviction often means that there is enough evidence for a civil case, and it may be possible to show that the driver’s alcohol consumption was a factor in the accident.
 Even if the criminal DUI charges were dropped, though, the family still has the right to file a civil lawsuit, and if a DUI conviction may not be admissible as evidence, the dismissal of charges may not be admissible, either.

 South Carolina DUI Facts and Statistics